Liam-gosnell/Milestone_three/README.md

 ##### Liberaries

-* [JQUERY]() - JavaScript library used to make custom-code for the site which allows for DOM manipulation
+* [JQuery](https://jquery.com/) - JavaScript library used to make custom-code for the site which allows for DOM manipulation
 * [Material Icons](https://material.io/resources/icons/?style=baseline) - used for links and icons to make the site more appealing